Uniswap/org-v1/src/pages/faq/index.md

 # What is Uniswap?

-Uniswap is a protocol for exchanging [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) tokens on [Ethereum](https://ethereum.org/en/what-is-ethereum/).
+Uniswap is a protocol for creating liquidity and trading ERC-20 tokens on [Ethereum](https://ethereum.org/en/what-is-ethereum/).
 It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient trading.
 Where it makes tradeoffs decentralization, censorship resistance, and security are prioritized.
 Uniswap is open-source software licensed under GPL.

 If you want to dive into details check out the [docs](/docs/v2/).